 Some minor client amendments make it sometimes hard to catch up on which part of the design is referred by the client.
 That happens particularly often in cases when we handle our communication by emails, Slack channels, or Trello tasks.
 Bullet-point lists, messy emails, notes, or even not-so-necessary calls can become hectic.

-Figma interface allows everyone to comment directly on the prototype, pointing out the specific part.
-Every project member can follow these comments — starting with stakeholders and project owners, and ending with project managers and developers.
+The Figma interface allows everyone to comment directly on the prototype, pointing out the specific part.
+Every project member can follow these comments — starting with stakeholders and project owners and ending with project managers and developers.

 Creating fun and beautiful designs can sometimes be tricky when it comes time for development.
 Using a lot of shadows and complex gradients requires a detailed handover.
 That, as a part of the process, can be time-consuming.